Date of Lease Contract:

 B. The security deposit or other like amounts received by Landlord from Resident pursuant to this Lease Contract will be held and disbursed subject to the terms of this Lease Contract and law.
 In the event Landlord appoints his agent, broker, or manager to hold and disburse said funds, Resident hereby consents to such appointment.
 In the event of a sale of the Premises by Landlord, upon Landlord’s compliance with the applicable laws, Resident will look soley to the successor owner, or said owner’s agent, broker, or manager, as the case may be, for satisfaction of all claims relating to said security deposit, and shall not look to original owner.

-Landlord is the owner of the Premises ("Owner"), and will hold the Security Deposit at:
+Landlord is a licensed real estate broker, employed as an agent of the owner of the Premises ("Owner"), and will hold the Security Deposit at:

 (Landlord’s legal address), the Security Deposit shall be held in a Trust account in the name of the Landlord.
 The Security Deposit may be held in an interest bearing account, which may be commingled with other funds of the owner.
 Any and all interest earned on the security deposit shall belong to the Owner.
 The security deposit shall be returned to the Resident or provided to Owner in accordance with the terms of the Lease Contract.

 Resident understands that the Landlord shall transfer any Security Deposit placed in Landlord’s trust account to a new property manager if managing agent’s contract ends.
 Alternatively, Owner shall transfer the security deposit to a new owner if the apartment community is sold.
 Additionally, Resident grants to Owner and Landlord the right to transfer the security deposit between Owner and Landlord.
 In the event of a transfer of the security deposit as described in this paragraph, Landlord shall provide Resident with timely notice by mail.